Lisa-C-27/MyBooks/README.md

  - Display book info with images from the database
  - Admin can add new books and update existing book info
  - Admin can delete books
- - From input must be validated and sanitised
+ - Form input must be validated and sanitised
  - PHP PDO extension is to be used
  - The website must be responsive, simple and professional